Postal Reform Bill Aims to Create U.S. Postal Service Solvency With Modernizations While Maintaining Service

 Latest Bennet Effort to Protect Postal Service for Rural Coloradans

-The U.S. Senate today passed a bipartisan amendment by Colorado U.S. Senator Michael Bennet, along with Senator Roy Blunt (R-MO), to the postal reform bill to arm local rural communities facing post office or postal processing facility closures with an advocate in the process.
-The amendment was adopted with broad bipartisan support.
+Colorado U.S. Senator Michael Bennet, along with Senator Roy Blunt (R-MO), today introduced a bipartisan amendment to the postal reform bill to arm local rural communities facing post office or postal processing facility closures with an advocate in the process.

-“The Postal Service plays a critical role in our rural communities through services, such as the delivery of prescriptions to seniors and providing local businesses access to the broader market place.
-As the Postal Service continues to consider the closure of a number of post offices in Colorado and across the country, it is vital that rural communities have their voices heard and have open communication with the Postal Service,” said Bennet.
-“This amendment will give communities the representation and respect they deserve throughout these proceedings and ensure the Postal Service remains accountable and accessible throughout the process.”
+“The Postal Service plays a critical role in our rural communities through services such as the delivery of prescriptions to seniors and providing local businesses access to the broader market place.
+As the Postal Service continues to consider the closure of a number of post offices in Colorado and across the country, we must ensure that rural communities have their voices heard.” said Bennet.
+“This amendment would give communities the representation and respect they deserve throughout these proceedings and ensure the Postal Service remains accountable and accessible throughout the process.”

 Specifically, Bennet’s amendment to the postal reform bill would allow for the appointment of a non-paid advocate to represent rural communities facing a post office or postal processing facility closure or consolidation.
 The advocate would represent the community’s interests in closure proceedings and provide for greater collaboration between the Postal service and local communities to explore opportunities to strengthen services and possibly reduce costs.
 This provision would improve communication between the United States Postal Service (USPS) and the community.
 The unpaid representative would have access to documents, data and reports related to the proposed closure.

-The advocate would have the authority to appeal a final decision on closure to the Postal Regulatory Commission (PRC) if there is concern the closure would hurt service standards.
+The advocate would also have authority to appeal a final decision on closure to the Postal Regulatory Commission (PRC) if there is concern the closure would hurt service standards.